-We decided to explore this im more detail to see if the curbve had changed since 2006.
-In order to do this, we first had to find a way todetermine the click probability as a function of the ranking position.
+We decided to explore this in more detail to see if the click though value curve had changed since 2006.
+In order to do this, we first had to find a way to determine the click probability as a function of the ranking position.
 This article describes our methodology and our findings.

-The methodology does not go into details on how to use Excel functions as this is beyond the scope of the article and it is assumed that anyone doing an analysis like this will be reasonably familiar with Excel.
+The methodology does not go into details on how to use Excel functions as this is beyond the scope of the article and it is assumed that anyone doing a similar analysis will be reasonably familiar with Excel.

 How to determine click probability

 In the absence of a large data set like that provided by AOL in 2006 we decide to use our own search data provided to us through Google Search Console.
 We used data from the past year and analyzed the data in Excel.
 A prerequisite to doing this analysis using our approach is that you have a Google Search console account that has been collecting data for at least 6 months.

 - Log into Search Console and select your site.

 - Make sure that ‘Total clicks’, ‘Total impressions’ and ‘Average position’ are selected.